JamesHBickerton/DevNotes/Notes/JAVASCRIPTNOTES2025.md

   <li>Abstraction - To ignore/hide details that don't matter, allowing us to get an overview perspective of the thing we are implementing.
 We are pretty much just removing the low-level details.</li>
   <li>Encapsulation - Keeping some properties and methods private inside of the class (not accessible from outside of the class).
 Some methods can be exposed as a public interface (API).This prevents external code from accidentally manipulating internal properties/state (to avoid bugs).</li>
   <li>Inheritance - Makes all properties and methods of a certain class available to a child class.
 This allows us to use common logic.</li>
-  <li>Polymorphism - A child class can overwrite a method it inherited from a pernt class.</li>
+  <li>Polymorphism - A child class can overwrite a method it inherited from a parent class.</li>
 </ol>

 - Each object will have a `prototype`.
 Protytpal inheritance means that all objects that are linked to a certain prototype object can inherit methods/properties.
 A prototype contains methods and an object can access methods.